-- B. We believe that it is in the public interest to do so. - 8.2 The following factors will be considered in deciding whether or not to prosecute: - Social, physical or economic, environmental or personal health and safety effect of the offence in order to quantify the serious nature of the offence, Failure to comply with the requirements of an improvement notice or prohibition notice failure to supply information without reasonable excuse or knowingly or recklessly supplying false or misleading information. - Excessive or persistent breaches of regulatory requirements, - Foreseeability of the offence and the circumstances leading to it, Intent of the offender, individually and/or corporate body, History of offending, Attitude of offender, Deterrent effect of a prosecution on the offender and others, Culpability of the offender, A history of similar offences.
-Carrying out operations without a relevant licence, Failure to comply or to comply adequately with formal remedial requirements, Obstruction of an authorised officer. - 8.3 The factors are not exhaustive and those that apply will depend on the particular circumstances of each case.
-The Private Sector Housing Manager will decide how important each factor is in the circumstances of each case and go on to make an overall assessment
+- 8.2.2 The Council believe that it is in the public interest to do so. - 8.3 The following factors will be considered in deciding whether or not to prosecute: - Social, physical, economic, environmental or personal health and safety effect of the offence in order to quantify the serious nature of the offence, - Failure to comply with the requirements of an Improvement Notice or Prohibition Order,

+- ➤ Failure to supply information without reasonable excuse or knowingly or recklessly supplying false or misleading information, - Excessive or persistent breaches of regulatory requirements, - Foreseeability of the offence and the circumstances leading to it, - Intent of the offender, individually and/or corporate body, - History of offending, - > Attitude of offender. - > Deterrent effect of a prosecution on the offender and others, - Culpability of the offender, - A history of similar offences. - Carrying out operations without a relevant licence, - Failure to comply or to comply adequately with formal remedial requirements, - Obstruction of an authorised officer. - 8.4 The factors are not exhaustive and those that apply will depend on the particular circumstances of each case.
+The Head of Private Sector Housing or a delegated Manager/ Officer in accordance with the council's Scheme of Delegation will decide how important each factor is in the circumstances of each case and go on to make an overall assessment.